Sobolev Gradient Ascent for Optimal Transport: Barycenter Optimization and Convergence Analysis: Preliminary: optimal transport computation

 In practice, Algorithm \ref{alg:twostep} can be enhanced by a back-and-forth approach~\citep{jacobs2020fast}, where the idea is to apply the $\dH^1$ gradient ascent step and the double $c$-transform step iteratively by hopping between Problem (\ref{KantorovichDual}) and its twin problem, in order to bound the Hessian in one problem by its twin.
-The double $c$-transform is employed for two main reasons: (1) applying the double $c$-transform to $f^{(t-\frac{1}{2})}$ does not decrease the objective value, i.e., $\I(f^{(t)}) \geq \I( f^{(t - \frac{1}{2})} )$; (2) The double $c$-transform step ensures that $\{ f^{(t)} \}_{t=1}^T$ produced by Algorithm~\ref{alg:twostep} are all $c$-concave.
-The functions $f^c$ and $f^{cc}$ share the same regularity as $c(x, y) = \| x-y \|_2^2/2$, which is generally not the case for $f$.
+The double $c$-transform is employed for two main reasons: (1) applying the double $c$-transform to $f^{(t-\frac{1}{2})}$ does not decrease the objective value, i.e., $\I(f^{(t)})=\I((f^{(t - \frac{1}{2})})^{cc}) \geqslant \I( f^{(t - \frac{1}{2})} )$; (2) The double $c$-transform step ensures that $\{ f^{(t)} \}_{t=1}^T$ produced by Algorithm~\ref{alg:twostep} are all $c$-concave.
+The functions $f^c$ and $f^{cc}$ share the same regularity as $c(x, y) = \| x-y \|_2^2/2$, which is generally not the case for $f$ itself.

 \textbf{Issues}.
-Despite the empirical advantages of applying the double $c$-transform, it also has theoretical drawbacks ~--~ most notably, it is not an orthogonal projection, and consequently, for any $c$-concave function $g$, the inequality $\norm{f^{cc}-g}_{\dH^1} \leqslant \norm{f-g}_{\dH^1}$ does not necessarily hold.
-As a result, the global convergence guarantees of all of the aforementioned algorithms are still open, despite the fact that $\I : \dH^1 \rightarrow \mathbb{R}$ is a concave functional.
+Despite the empirical advantages of applying the double $c$-transform, it also has theoretical drawbacks, most notably, it is not an orthogonal projection, and consequently, for any $c$-concave function $g$, the inequality $\norm{f^{cc}-g}_{\dH^1} \leqslant \norm{f-g}_{\dH^1}$ does not necessarily hold.
+As a result, \Cref{alg:twostep} is a \textit{constrained} algorithm and the global convergence guarantee is still open, despite the fact that $\I : \dH^1 \rightarrow \mathbb{R}$ is a concave functional.